top of page

 What to Expect

-Your physical therapist will take time to listen to your concerns, ask questions about your condition and understand your personal goals.
-Next, they will take you through a series of movements and tests to assess the function of your muscles, ligaments, joints and other tissues to assess their impact on your condition.
+Your physical therapist will take time to listen to your concerns, ask questions about your condition, and understand your personal goals.
+Next, they will take you through a series of movements and tests to assess the function of your muscles, ligaments, joints, and other tissues to assess their impact on your condition.
 Then, your therapist will work with you to develop a treatment plan that may include exercises, manual therapy treatments, education and other strategies to improve your symptoms and functional limitations.

 Neck & Jaw Pain